caseyjohn47/flask-dream-journal/README.md

 Worked on submitting new entries for the dream journal.
 I am now able to submit a new entry using the form.
 I did this using material from chapter 6 of the tutorial (Profile Page and Avatars).

+TO DO:

+- Add comments detailing the project
+- Style the application.
+It looks ugly right now
+- Add a profile page with more features
+- Allow user to edit and delete notes